-Too many lives are lost or forever changed due to preventable traffic crashes in Southern Nevada.
-Clark County has experienced a steady increase in traffic-related deaths over the past several years.
-Life-changing crashes don't just impact drivers; pedestrians, bicyclists, transit riders, and motorcyclists are among the most vulnerable and are disproportionately affected.
-The region's current roadway designs need to be adjusted to prioritize safety for all users.
+Too many lives are lost or forever changed due to preventable traffic crashes locally, and Southern Nevada has experienced a steady increase in traffic-related deaths over the past several years.
+Life-changing crashes don't just impact people who drive; people who walk, cycle, ride transit, and drive motorcycles are among the most vulnerable and are disproportionately affected.
+The region's current roadway designs need to be adjusted to prioritize safety for everyone.